CRSylar/CRSylar/README.md

 - 📫 How to reach me: cristianoromaldetti@gmail.com

-- 💻 Take a look at [My Portfolio](https://cristianos-portfolio.vercel.app)

 - ⚡ Fun fact: There's more airplanes in the ocean than boats in the sky

 🎓 GitHub Stats :